microsoft/vscode-docs/docs/languages/rust.md

 ### 1. Install Rust

 First you will need to have the Rust toolset installed on your machine.
 Rust is installed via the [rustup](https://rustup.rs) installer, which supports installation on Windows, macOS, and Linux.
-Follow the rustup installation guidance for your platform, taking care to install any extra tools required to build and run Rust programs.
+Follow the rustup installation guidance for your platform, take care to install any extra tools required to build and run Rust programs.

 >**Note**: As with installing any new toolset on your machine, you'll want to make sure to restart your terminal/Command Prompt and VS Code instances to use the updated toolset location in your platform's PATH variable.